NicholasBoll/github-migration/README.md

 1. run `npm install`
 1. Run `npm run initialize` - this will create a `config.js` file.
 Modify this file
 1. Optional: Configure `users.js`
     - Maps from usernames of the source github to the destination github.
 If tokens are also provided, the user will be listed as the author of pull requests, issues and comments.
 Without the token, the token in the config will be used.
+If ids are provided, avatars will link to the real avatar - especially useful moving from GHE -> github.com where avatar URLs might be behind a corporate proxy
 1. Test your config: `npm run test:source` and `npm run test:target` to make sure those work correctly.
 Adjust your config file as necessary until these commands are good
 1. Clone your repo: `git clone <source-repo-url> --mirror`
     - Mirror mode will download all branches, tags and refs (required for converting pull requests)